zenkbaries/Notes_for_Rails/NewAppProcess.md

 ### 1. Create app:

 ```
-$ rails new AppName -database=postgresql
+$ rails new AppName --database=postgresql
 ```
 ### 2. Add this Gem `rails_12factor` for production group.
 It's needed if you plan to host on Heroku.
 As group: